UniversalDependencies/docs/_say/index.md

 *

 ---
-**Instruction**: Describe the general rules for delimiting words (for example, based on whitespace and punctuation) and exceptions to these rules.
+**Instruction**: general rules and exceptions for delimiting words.
 Specify whether words with spaces and/or multiword tokens occur.
-Include links to further language-specific documentation if available.

 ---